-Note: This metric is a wrapper for the pycocotools, which is a standard implementation for the mAP metric for object detection.
-Using this metric therefore requires you to have pycocotools installed.
-Please install with pip install pycocotools or pip install torchmetrics[detection].
+Note: This metric is following the mAP implementation of pycocotools, , a standard implementation for the mAP metric for object detection.

 Note: This metric requires you to have torchvision version 0.8.0 or newer installed (with corresponding version 1.7.0 of torch or newer).
 Please install with pip install torchvision or pip install torchmetrics[detection].